dkelly0226/dkelly0226/README.md

 **dkelly0226/dkelly0226** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: -->

-Hi!
 I'm DK, an aspiring Software Engineer entering my junior year transferring to University.
 Here's some basic info about me:

 - 😄 Pronouns: He/Him (I respond to anything)
 - 🔭 I’m currently working on my BS in Software Engineering